keymanapp/help.keyman.com/developer/16.0/context/server.md

 * Test keyboards, lexical models and packages on mobile devices
 * Share keyboards, lexical models and packages to mobile devices and other users

-Keyman Developer Server is new in Keyman Developer 15, and replaces the old Web Test feature.
+Keyman Developer Server was added in Keyman Developer 15, and replaces the old web Test feature.

 ![](images/server-iphone.png)